By the end of this chapter, you will be able to:

 Ultimately, community psychologists measure whether or not their actions and efforts were successful in the short and long term.
 But what should the outcomes be?
 Certainly, it is useful to know if the program was successful.
 What actions helped?
 When it worked, what was the active combination of ingredients that had the effect?
 How do we study and help amplify where good grassroots connections are happening?
 Another goal is to understand how we can make a campaign more sustainable.
 How can capacity be built when campaigns fizzle out?
 Can we hold onto the small wins and keep going?
 To answers these questions, and to avoid burnout and keep the campaign sustainable, it is important to pace oneself, and ensure that self-care and are present at every part of the process (Olson et al., 2011).

 Let’s provide another example of a problem that was encountered at a university.
 One of the highest members of the university’s administration had been actively involved in the APA’s collusion that made it permissible for psychologists to be involved in interrogation settings that included torture.
 As described earlier in the example with the , this collusion came to the public light following the July 2015 publication of the Hoffman Report (see also the material cited in Case Study 17.1).
-The administrative official was mentioned dozens of times in this Report, and when the school student newspaper emailed a psychology undergraduate student named Jack O’Brien asking for his reaction, the following case study shows what next occurred.
+The administrative official was mentioned dozens of times in this Report, and when the school student newspaper emailed a psychology undergraduate student named Jack O’Brien, asking for his reaction, the following case study shows what next occurred.